Turbo Takeaways

 “Severance pay is like any other form of income,” says Teresa Dodson, founder of Greenbacks Consulting.
 “It's taxable.”

 There are two ways your employer may pay your severance.
-It can either be paid as a part of your wages or apart from it.
-When paid as a part of your wages, your normal withholding that applies to your employment tax will apply to the severance payment.
+It can either be paid as part of your wages or apart from them.
+When paid as part of your wages, your normal employment tax withholding will apply to the severance payment.
 If severance pay is paid apart from your wages, a flat 22% withholding rate will apply for federal income taxes.

 Keep in mind that your final tax bill may be different at tax time.
-For example, you may have overpaid or underpaid tax.
-This means that you may either owe a tax debt or get a refund.
+For example, you may have overpaid or underpaid your taxes.
+This means that you may either owe tax debt or get a refund.

 Is Severance Taxed Differently Than Income?

-Severance is not taxed differently than regular income.
+Severance is not taxed differently from regular income.
 Taxes on severance pay are calculated based on your income tax bracket.
 However, if you receive a large lump sum amount within a year, it may push you into a higher tax bracket, which can result in a larger tax bill.

-Is It Taxed Differently in Different States?
+Is Severance Taxed Differently in Different States?

 Factors Impacting the Taxation of Severance Pay